kubedb/docs/docs/guides/postgres/monitoring/grafana-dashboard.md

 # PostgreSQL Grafana Dashboard

-KubeDB exposes PostgreSQL metrics through a sidecar exporter.
-Once Prometheus scrapes those metrics, you can visualize them in Grafana using a pre-built KubeDB dashboard.
+KubeDB exposes PostgreSQL metrics through a sidecar exporter, and its own view of each resource (status, phase, version) through Panopticon.
+Once Prometheus is scraping both, you can visualize them in Grafana using a pre-built KubeDB dashboard.
 This tutorial walks through the full setup: deploying the monitoring stack, enabling monitoring on a PostgreSQL instance, and importing the Grafana dashboard.

 ## Before You Begin